 A convergence between digital identity and payment systems could transform how Europeans prove who they are and pay online.
 One of the simplest use cases is strong customer authentication, where a payment is approved through a verified digital identity.
 But Claire sees more potential: “Imagine buying alcohol and confirming in the same step that you’re over 18, without sharing your birth date, or booking a hotel and instantly sharing verified identity data along with the payment.
 It would make transactions faster, safer, and cheaper.”

-Still, she warns that merging payment and identity wallets entirely would be complex and politically sensitive.
-Some member states, such as France, want to keep them separate, while others – like Poland or Italy – allow limited payment functions, such as paying taxes, within the identity wallet.
-“Identity and payments are two different worlds,” Claire points out.
-“Instead of one big wallet, we should focus on making it easy to move between the two.”
+Some member states, such as France, want to keep identity and payment clearly them separated, while others – like Poland or Italy – allow limited payment functions, such as paying taxes, within the identity wallet.

 Learning from payments infrastructure